DJTommek/better-location/README.md

 ## Testing
 1. Run `composer test` (or directly `./vendor/bin/phpunit tests`).

-Note: Some tests may be skipped if missing configuration (eg. What3Words or MapyCZ Place ID and Panorama ID)
+Note: Some tests may be skipped if missing configuration (Glympse or What3Words)

 ---
 *Based on the simple [DJTommek/php-template](https://github.com/DJTommek/php-template).*